-This is a sneak peek of the first chapter of my upcoming novel Wild Flowers, Electric Beasts.
+This is a sneak peek of the first chapter of my new novel Wild Flowers, Electric Beasts.
 The book cover below includes alt-text.

 Balika wasn’t sure when she’d lost track of the rest of the group.
 She’d been too focused on her search.
 A flutter in her stomach had accompanied her since they’d set off early that morning.
 For the first time, she shared her tribe’s enthusiasm for the upcoming ceremony.
 Sailiya was about to give birth, and she was ready to welcome the new member of the tribe as her own family.
 A soft smile touched her lips, and warmth spread in her chest.
 She took a deep breath, inhaling the rich scent of the soil mixed with the sweet aroma of blooming flowers.

 She was scanning the forest almost mindlessly, when something in the back of her mind called for her attention.
 Balika paused and shifted her gaze back, studying the trees more closely.
 A prickle in her stomach nearly made her jump.
 There it was!

 In the distance, almost lost among the endless variety of plant life, a tree stood out.
 Balika rushed to it, every footfall filling her with more excitement.
 The tree looked like it was dancing.
 The trunk bent like a ribbon, branches knotted and entangled, the edges of its long, blue leaves glowing gently with silver.
 The constant swaying and movement of its every part was barely perceptible, but Balika could feel the heat of energy within.
 Sure enough, pale, iridescent caps of Tatama mushrooms were growing all over the trunk.
 Balika grinned.